amabnl/amadeus-ws-client/docs/samples.rst

 ========
 EXAMPLES
 ========
-Some examples of how you can do specific things and send specific messages.
+Here are some examples of how you can handle some problems you might encounter and how to send specific messages.

 ***********************************************
 Switching between stateful & stateless messages